twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt11-03-what-is-the-most-important-thing%zh.rst

 ③ The ending of all the mind and matter; remember their cessation, as Nibbāna.
 Your destinations are becoming stable if you realize it (Will never fall back into the planes of misery).
 You will sure to realize it if your practice is also right with viriya (right effort) and you’re a tihetuka person (born with three wholesome roots of non-greed, non-hatred and non-delusion).

 Here only ① and ③ verses are important.
-It’s like you get the train ticket at Mandalay Railway station and arriving at Rangoon Railway Station (compared to the 1.and 3. verses).
+It’s like you get the train ticket at Mandalay Railway station and arriving at Yan-gon Railway Station (compared to the 1.and 3. verses).
 You’re passing through the knowledges between them.
 (From impermanence to Nibbāna; it’s also the same as from Mandalay to Rgn.
 It will pass through other stations on the way.)

 ④ The knowledge of the cessation, remember as the Path Knowledge.
 After the lokuttara magga arises, ① and ② maggas cease (① is arising and ② is vanishing).
 After the Path Knowledge and Fruition Knowledge arises.
 And then you are becoming a sotāpanna.